 Weight loss can decrease your BMR, as a smaller, lighter body will burn fewer calories at rest than the body you had prior to losing weight.
 This can unfortunately lead to weight regain if you don’t put other healthy habits into practice—as many who have attempted weight loss in the past can attest to.

 Perhaps the most important of those healthy habits is exercise, which increases your muscle mass—and more muscle means a higher BMR.
 A higher BMR means you’ll burn more calories without exerting any extra effort.
 Pretty great, huh?

-So interestingly, while most of us think that exercise is important because it burns calories, this is actually of lesser importance: Exercise’s main function in weight maintenance lies in the impact it has on our metabolism.
-Metabolism is so important to maintaining weight loss that we’ve written an entire article on it here!
+So interestingly, while most of us think that exercise is important because it burns calories, this is actually of lesser importance: exercise’s main function in weight maintenance lies in the impact it has on our metabolism.

 All of these long-term benefits are great, but what about something more short-term to motivate you to get exercising, now?
 What if you knew that exercise can have an immediate (positive!) impact on your hunger levels?

 In one study which examined brisk walking, participants were monitored for seven hours after exercise, and no difference in ghrelin (the “hungry” hormone) was observed.
 And this was supported by the participants’ actual behaviour—they didn’t consume more than those who did not exercise.
 This means that when you exercise, you’ll be burning more calories, without feeling more hungry.
 This runs counter to the common misunderstanding that exercise makes you more hungry and thus, can be a cause of weight gain.